πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 int *p = &n;

-The declaration form is type *name;.
-The type is the type that the pointer points to. int *p means "pointer p that points to an int variable".
+The declaration syntax is type *name;, where the type is the type of the thing being pointed to.
+So int *p means "p is a pointer to an int variable."

-Two operators are essential when working with pointers.
+Two operators are essential when you work with pointers.

 & (address-of operator)